Kapila Theertham

-Kapila Theertham is a famous Saivite Temple and Theertham, located at Tirupati in the Tirupati District of Andhra Pradesh, India.
-The idol is believed to be installed by Kapila Muni and hence Lord Siva here is referred to as Kapileswara.
+Kapila Theertham is a small Shaivite temple and theertham, located at Tirupati in Andhra Pradesh, India.
+The idol of Shiva is believed to have been installed by Kapila, so Shiva here is referred to as Kapileswara.

-The temple stands at the entrance to a mountain cave in one of the steep and vertical faces at the foot of the Tirumala hills which are part of Seshachalam Hills, where the waters of the mountain stream fall directly into Temple Pushkarini known as "Kapila Theertham".
+The temple stands at the entrance to a mountain cave in one of the steep and vertical faces at the foot of the Tirumala hills, which are part of Seshachalam Hills, where the waters of the mountain stream fall directly into a temple tank.

-A huge stone statue of a seated bull "Nandhi", Shiva's steed, greets devotees and passersby at the entrance to the temple.
+At the temple entrance is a stone statue of Nandi, Shiva's bull mount.

 Etymology

-The Temple and Theertham had derived its name from Kapila Muni.
+The temple and Theertham had derived its name from Kapila Muni.

 Legend

-According to Temple Legend Kapila Muni had performed penance to Siva at this place and blissed with the Muni's devotion, Siva and Parvathi presented themselves.
+According to temple legend, Kapila Muni had performed penance to Siva at this place and blissed with the Muni's devotion, Siva and Parvathi presented themselves.
 The Lingam is believed to be self-manifested.
-Kapila muni is believed to emerged from the Bilam(Cavity) in the Pushkarini(Theertham) on to the earth.
+Kapila muni is believed to emerged from the Bilam (cavity) in the Pushkarini (Theertham) on to the earth.

 History

+The temple received very good patronage from the rulers of Vijayanagara in the 13th thru 16th centuries, especially Saluva Narasimha Deva Raya, and the well known Sri Krishna Deva Raya, and some of the later rulers like Venkatapathi Raya, and Aliya Ramaraya, Sri Krishna Deva Raya's son-in-law.